96boards/website/_product/ee/akebi96/README.md

 product: true
 archived: false
 ---
-High-definition, high-performance, low-cost TV systems are realized with the latest 4K/8K technology such as HDR processing.
-And by adding an 8K decoder externally, it can also be extended to an 8K TV system.
+High-definition, high-performance, low-cost TV systems are realized with the latest 4K technology such as HDR processing.
 The board features the Socionext SC1408AJ1 with an integrated Dual Arm® Cortex®-A72 and Dual Cortex®-A53 processors and a high performance Mali™-T820MP3 GPU, making it capable of running any commercial set-top solution based on Linux or Android.

 ***